satran004/aion_docs/README.md

+# Archived

+This repo has been superseded by [github.com/aionnetwork/docs](https://github.com/aionnetwork/docs).
+Check out that repo for up-to-date docs!

+---

 ![Aion Logo](aion-docs-logo.png)

 The repository contains all the documentation found on [docs.aion.network](https://docs.aion.network).
 Changes are made here first, and then pulled in by [docs.aion.network](https://docs.aion.network).
 This repo **does not** maintain the Docs website itself.
 You'll find no `HTML` or `CSS` in these folders!